-- Undertake a thorough investigation into the alleged incident by looking at all the evidence that is available; - Keep a written record of all the stages of the investigation plus signed witness statements; - Listen to the pupil's version of what happened; - Check whether the alleged incident was provoked by racial or sexual harassment and consider any possible breach of the school's equal opportunities policy; - If s/he thinks it is necessary, the Headteacher will consult with other relevant people other than those who might be later involved in reviewing this incident; - Consider alternatives other than exclusion such as: - o Internal exclusion by removal to another class - o Restorative justice - o Mediation - o A managed move - Decide on the length of the exclusion, Fixed or Permanent - Inform parents immediately. - Report exclusions to: - o The LGB https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1089688/Suspension_nand_Permanent_Exclusion_guidance_July_2022.pdf
+- Undertake a thorough investigation into the alleged incident by looking at all the evidence that is available; - Keep a written record of all the stages of the investigation plus signed witness statements; - Listen to the pupil's version of what happened; - Check whether the alleged incident was provoked by racial or sexual harassment and consider any possible breach of the school's equal opportunities policy; - If s/he thinks it is necessary, the Headteacher will consult with other relevant people other than those who might be later involved in reviewing this incident; - Consider alternatives other than exclusion such as: - Internal exclusion by removal to another class - Restorative justice - o Mediation - A managed move - Decide on the length of the exclusion, Fixed or Permanent - Inform parents immediately. - Report exclusions to: - The LGB - CDAT - The Local Authority https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1162401/Suspensi on\and\permanent\exclusion\guidance\May\2023.pdf

-- o CDAT

-- o The Local Authority

-- Ensure that, in the case of LAC pupils or pupils with social worker involvement, that the LA's Virtual School Headteacher is informed of the exclusion.
+• Ensure that, in the case of LAC pupils or pupils with social worker involvement, that the LA's Virtual School Headteacher is informed of the exclusion.